zonemaster/zonemaster/docs/internal-documentation/distrib-testing/BuildEnvironmentPreparation.md

 ### GUI zip distribution

-For use cases 3 and 4, install [Ubuntu nodjs environment].
+For use cases 3 and 4, install [Ubuntu Node.js environment].

 ### Translation work